MALVERN HOUSE SAFEGUARDING & CHILD PROTECTION POLICY

 The majority of students within the school are over 18 and will expect unrestricted access to the internet.
 However, the needs of under-18 students are paramount and therefore the following measures are put into place:

-2. Careful monitoring to ensure there is no use of phones in class, in accordance with the class rules for all students, including under 18s.
+Careful monitoring to ensure there is no use of phones in class, in accordance with the class rules for all students, without consent of the teacher.

-4. Raising students’ awareness of e-safety issues, through e-safety and social media section on Under 18s information sheet.
+Raising students’ awareness of e-safety issues, through the e-safety and social media section on the Under 18s information sheet.

 Malvern House London forms a multicultural community which promotes the core British values of tolerance, understanding and respect between all students and staff, regardless of background.
 Staff receive training on this and there is a comprehensive anti-radicalisation and extremism (Prevent) policy.
 While any of our students may be vulnerable to exploitation by extremists of any nature, under-18s are particularly at risk due to their age and inexperience.
 All staff should be especially vigilant when overseeing under-18s in this respect and should report any concerns directly to the Principal.
 (See also Prevent policy for further details).